tlaceby/systr/readme.md

 ## System Tracker
 https://systr.tech/

 * systr is a system tracking and monitoring application for Windows, & OSX.
-The application is built using electron along with core js and python libraries.
+The application is built using electron along with NodeJS.

 ### Objectives / Future Plans for Development

-* Add UI for Memory, Network / IO & System Overview Page
+* **Add & Style System Overview and Network Pages.**
-* Auto Updater Support and Release API for custom releases.
+* Custom notifications and settings for when usage of x part become too high.
+* Speed and Launch time improvements.
+Target for *2seconds* of launch time and no *CPU usage above 2%* over a duration of a minute or so.
 * Custom Theme Support
   * Allow custom JS, CSS, and HTML to be put into a community folder and then have a public api for any js code to access.
   * The API will only allow variables I create and make private ***Privacy Reasons***
   * Plans for this will be further down below and I am experimenting with this concept in a separate code base.
+* More customizability for what types of data are shown.
+Currently its all static and you cannot disable bar charts or graphs without changing themes.
+I want to add custom checkboxes for enabling and disabling at runtime each and every type of UI element.